What is the composition of the Sputum Bowl?

 No. The AARC national committee will NOT provide you with emergency questions.
 However, you are encouraged to network with other state societies for respiratory care.
-So, if you are in Texas, and you need questions in a hurry, go to Google or contact Pam Russell at (972) 243-2272.
+So, if you are in Texas, and you need questions in a hurry, try Google.
 Locate information about the Pennsylvania Society for Respiratory Care.
 Call that state’s President.
 Ask who the Sputum Bowl coordinator is.
 Call the coordinator and ask if he/she is willing to help you out.
 If Pennsylvania won’t help you, maybe Utah or New York will.

 How is the team that represents a state chosen to be the representative team of that state at the national AARC Congress?